Lido91/ASLDataset_Annotation/README.md

 # ASL Translation Data Preprocessing<!-- omit from toc -->

-This repository provides a comprehensive solution for preprocessing American Sign Language (ASL) datasets, designed to handle both **How2Sign** and **YouTube-ASL** datasets.
+This repository provides a  solution for preprocessing American Sign Language (ASL) datasets, following the method from ["YouTube-ASL: A Large-Scale, Open-Domain American Sign Language-English Parallel Corpus" (Uthus et al., 2023)](https://arxiv.org/abs/2306.15162) which is designed to handle both **YouTube-ASL** and **How2Sign** datasets.
 Our pipeline streamlines the workflow from video acquisition to landmark extraction, preparing the data for ASL translation tasks.

 ## Table of Contents<!-- omit from toc -->